peteroupc/html3dutil/tutorials/matrixdetails.md

 ### Matrix Multiplication <a id=Matrix_Multiplication></a>

-Two matrices can be combined into a single transformation.
-To do so, the matrices are multiplied such that the transformations they describe happen in reverse order.
+When two matrices are multiplied, the combined matrix will be such that the transformations they describe happen in reverse order.
 For example, if the first matrix (input matrix) describes a translation and the second matrix describes a scaling, the multiplied matrix will describe the effect of scaling then translation.